No items found.

 Our cycle

 Where Shape Up’s cycle is a total of eight weeks, we’re currently experimenting with a six week cycle.
 We have four weeks of work on Opportunities followed by a week of paying down Technical Debt, go to market and final Opportunity shaping.
-We round out with a week of Inception Week (more on that later too).
+We round out with a couple of Dash Days (more on that later too).

 1. How we shape and select Opportunities